EmileSpecialProducts/UltraWiFiDuck/README.md

 It also can be connected to you Wifi network or generate its own access point.

-## Install
+## Install / Flash the ESP32-S2/S3

 To install the software you will not need to build but can install from the [Web Page](https://emilespecialproducts.github.io/SuperWiFiDuck/upload.html) https://emilespecialproducts.github.io/SuperWiFiDuck/upload.html

+No software development IDE needed

 You will need to select the Flash size 4/8/16Mb.
 The ESP32-S2-mini has 4Mb But you will have **2.6Mb** for scripts,

-But will recomend a ESP32-S3 that has a USB and COM port for software installation and RGB led.
+But will recomend a ESP32-S3 that has a USB and COM port for software installation and RGB led and i will add the [Bluetooth connection](https://github.com/EmileSpecialProducts/SuperWiFiDuck/issues/13) in time.

-You can also add a 2812b led strip up to 144 Leds, and config the GPIO pin from the GUI.
+You can also add a 2812b led strip up to 144 Leds, and config the GPIO pin from the GUI Settings Page.

 ---